nkhlgit/PaperCut/README.md

 Conatin Scripts in Go Lang to Perform specific tasks.

 ## ImportJobLogs:
-This will use PaperCut WebXML API to to connect PaperCut.
-Please check the IP and Token in follwing lines of script as per your PaperCut Server.
-		v.Param[0].Arg1 = "token"
-		req, err := http.NewRequest("POST", "http://127.0.0.1:9191/rpc/api/xmlrpc", bytes.NewBuffer([]byte(output)))
 This will  read the CSV and import Job logs from "c:\temp\Joblog_template.csv" to PaperCut Server